 Data types specify the kind of value a variable can hold.
 Python is a dynamically-typed language, meaning that you don’t need to declare a variable’s type explicitly; Python infers the type based on the assigned value.

-To determine the type of a variable, you can use the built-in type()
+To determine the type of a variable, you can use the built-in type() function.

 Python’s Built-in Data Types